The most commonly asked questions in implant dentistry are:

 Are there any health benefits to having dental implants?

-In addition to preserving your jawbone and facial structure, dental implants can break down foods far better than dentures and some bridges.
-Patients who have missing teeth often swallow their food without properly chewing and breaking the food down.
-This causes the digestive system to work harder to break down the food.
-The extra work can create a whole slew of digestive ailments, including ulcers, stomach upsets, and gall bladder attacks.
+In addition to preserving your jawbone and facial structure, dental implants can provide a much stronger bite force than traditional dentures and bridges.
+Patients who have missing teeth often swallow their food without properly chewing and breaking it down.
+This causes the digestive system to work harder, and this extra work can create a whole slew of digestive ailments, including ulcers, upset stomach, and even gallbladder attacks.

 What is the dental implant procedure like?